ivyanneh/SureSolve/README.md

 Webpage for an application for Questions and answers platform.

 ## Requirements
-If you would like to recreate this project, you ought to have a database, ExpressJS Library, NodeJs. pgAdmin and create your database locally (host: localhost, port 54321, username: postgres, database_name, suresolve).
+If you would like to recreate this project, you ought to have a database, ExpressJS Library, NodeJs. pgAdmin and create your database locally (host: localhost, port 5432, username: postgres, database_name, ).

 ## Installation